eliabieri/wg_display/project_report.md

 Furthermore, the developer experience is very good.
 This is reflected in the [Stack Overflow developer survey](https://survey.stackoverflow.co/2022/), where Rust is ranked as the most loved programming language for the past seven years.
 Last but not least, Rust has a very active community and a big ecosystem of `crates` (libraries) that simplified the development of the project greatly.

 Given all this, Rust presented itself as the perfect choice for this project.

+Besides all the technical reasons, there was also my personal motivation to learn Rust while building a project.

 ### Components